 ACC will pay most of the costs for treatment.
 Variable surcharges incurred as part of the treatment will be reimbursed upon the completion of the ACC Variable Surcharge Expenses Claim form available from your CFO, Region Administration or online in the HR intranet under volunteer forms.

 If the injury results in the volunteer being absent from their normal work for a week or less, and where, as a result of the absence, there is no income from the employer, you should forward the ACC accident form to the UFBA along with proof of earnings.
-The UFBA will administer loss of earnings on behalf of the Fire Service.
+The UFBA will administer loss of earnings on behalf of Fire and Emergency NZ

 If the injury results in the volunteer being absent from their normal work for a more than a week, and as a result of the absence there is no other income for the period, the volunteer should liaise with ACC as they will reimburse 80% of the volunteer’s lost wages.
 The UFBA will administer the ‘top up’ to 100%.